 2023 Edelman Trust Barometer.
 The Trust Index is the average percent trust in NGOs, business, government and media.
 TRU_INS.
 Below is a list of institutions.
 For each one, please indicate how much you trust that institution to do what is right.
 9-point scale; top 4 box, trust.
-General population, 27-mkt avg., by income.
+General population, 26-mkt avg., by income.
 Sweden is not included in the global average.
+Due to a translation inconsistency, the France data was removed from this slide.
+For more details contact the Trust Barometer research team.